 Tofino has untouched Geo-Thermal Hot Springs!

-There are several tour companies out of Tofino who will take you to and from Hot Springs Cove.
+There are several tour companies out of Tofino that will take you to and from Hot Springs Cove.
 By boat, the trip takes a little over an hour.
-Opting for a float plane ride gets you there in about 20 minutes.
+Opting for a floatplane gets you there in about 20 minutes.